AhmadNurodin/MyskillTokopedia/README.md

 ORDER BY 2 DESC
 Limit 5
 ```
+Result
+Based on the query results , the top 5 most popular payment methods used during 2022 are COD, Payaxis, CustomerCredit, Easypay, and Jazzwallet.

-## Sort by transaction value on this group of product (Samsung, Apple, Sony, Huawei, Lenovo)
+### Sort by transaction value on this group of product (Samsung, Apple, Sony, Huawei, Lenovo)

 ```sql
 WITH Top_Produk as (